gestur1976/filmaffinity-movie-info-scrapper/README.md

 # Limitations

-  It's been only tested in the spanish version of FilmAffinity.
+  It's been developed based on spanish version of FilmAffinity, but it seems to work for all languages I've tested.